-Not commonly thought of, many of these Native Americans owned slaves.
+Though it's not commonly discussed, many of these Native Americans owned slaves.
 During the Choctaw Trail of Tears and other removals, the Native Americans brought those slaves with them.

 Separate but Equal in Oklahoma

-Following the civil war, things settled down somewhat, however, the practice of indentured servitude was still practiced.
-The U.S. Federal Government forced the Native Americans to abolish slavery.
+Following the Civil War, things settled down somewhat.
+However, the practice of indentured servitude continued.
+The U.S. federal government forced the Native Americans to abolish slavery.
 They were then required to grant the former black slaves citizenship.
 While this helped, most of the “freedmen” were still poor and highly untrained.
 Because of this, many freedmen remained working for their former owners.

 Across the country, many freedmen began immigrating in to what would become Oklahoma Territory.
 Some of these also made their way into Indian Territory in search of a better life.